DrKilobyte/Omicron/README.md

 # Omicron
-Omicron is an interpreted programming language written in Python.
+Omicron is an imperative Turing-complete interpreted programming language written in Python.

-Omicron was compiled using pyinstaller for Python 3.
-A Python 2 version is possible in the future.
+Omicron was compiled using <del>pyinstaller</del> Nuitka.

 ## Instructions
 Pointer starts at 0.
 Negative addresses are valid!